 Kevin J. Boyle

-- Willis Blackwood Director, Blackwood Program in Real Estate
+- Willis Blackwood Professor Emeritus, Blackwood Department of Real Estate

 Virginia Tech Professor Kevin Boyle